nomoixyz/vulcan/docs/src/examples/requests/example.md

 ### Working with headers

-This example shows different methods of working with headers
+Using the request module to work with request headers

 ```solidity
 // SPDX-License-Identifier: MIT